December 22nd, 2020 [UPDATED]

 Make sure you carefully research an ISP’s SLA before sourcing that provider for your services.

 3. Customer Support

-While in an ideal world businesses would never have to engage with their ISP past service installation, unfortunately, that is just not the case.
+In an ideal world, you’d never have to engage with your ISP following service installation.
+That’s simply not the case.

-Whether a client has billing questions, service issues, needs technical support, has upgrade inquiries or product add-ons, at some point or another, chances are a business will have to engage with an ISP’s customer support team.
-Therefore, research what type of support the company offers.
+Whether you have billing questions, experience service issues, need technical support, have upgrade inquiries or product add-ons, at some point or another, you’ll need to engage with your ISP’s customer support team.
+Research the quality of support the company offers before signing up.

-A larger carrier, for example, might make you sit through an automated phone menu, place you on a lengthy hold, and eventually transfer you to a contracted employee outside of the U.S. Alternatively, a medium sized ISP, such as GeoLinks, offers 24/7 in-house customer support; customers are even able to ask for customer support reps by name.
+Giant ISPs make you sit through automated phone menus, place you on lengthy holds, and may eventually transfer you to a contracted party outside of the U.S. You can do better—even from companies with cutting-edge technology.
+GeoLinks, for example, offers 24/7 in-house customer support, and customers can even ask for support reps by name.

-Another element to consider is overall responsiveness.
-If your business does experience a technical issue, how long does it take a provider to respond and address the issue?
-Time is money, so whether it be hours wasted on hold, or weeks waiting on a repair, how an ISP handles customer relations directly affects its business customer’s bottom line.
+And don’t overlook responsiveness.
+If your business does experience a technical issue, how long does it take your provider to respond and address the problem?
+Time is money, so whether it’s hours wasted on hold or weeks waiting on a repair, how your ISP handles customer relations directly affects your company’s line.